-It is available in March.
-You can get a free copy by calling 1-800-829-3676 or by visiting the website at www.irs.gov/businesses/small.
+An updated version of this CD is available each year in early April.
+You can get a free copy by calling 1-800-829-3676 or by visiting www.irs.gov/smallbiz.

 Appendix: State Unemployment Tax Agencies

 The following list of state unemployment tax agencies was provided to the IRS by the U.S. Department of Labor.
 If the telephone number listed for your state would be a long distance call from your area, you can use the name of the agency to look for a local number in your telephone book.
 The addresses and telephone numbers of the agencies, which were current at the time this publication was prepared for print, are subject to change.